farhan5248/sheepdogblog/_posts/2025-08-08-how-leadership-affects-software-quality-large-scale-agile-more.md

 # Summary

 I liked this episode for the same reason I liked the one with Henry Golding.
-Gary's experiences though of avoiding buzzwords to transform an organisation more closely resembles the approach I took.
+Gary's experiences and avoidance of buzzwords to transform an organisation more closely resembles the approach I took.

 # 2:28 Leading a complex adaptive system